Amazon Delivery Station Wins NAIOP Hawaii’s 2025 Kukulu Hale Award

 2. Future EV adoption is critical, but we can’t get there without infrastructure investments.

 While industrial real estate and the supply chain for materials to bring warehouses together continue to pose challenges for developers, they’re only half the battle in the war for getting consumers their goods.
-The future of last-mile delivery is being fueled—or charged—by electric vehicles and trucks.
+The future of last mile delivery is being fueled—or charged—by electric vehicles and trucks.
 However, in order for these EVs to truly gain traction, drivers need access to lightning-fast charging stations as conveniently as they’re able to access gas stations across the country.
 Today, these charging stations are expensive to install and can take a toll on cities’ grids, particularly in more rural areas.

 The main crux of electric vehicle adoption in our supply chain is a collaboration between utility departments, jurisdictions, governments, EV manufacturers, and charging station companies.
 The good news is, solutions are already underway.
 Hundreds if not thousands of rapid charging stations—ones where vehicles can charge in 15 minutes as opposed to an hour—are already in progress being built across the country.
 With this more robust infrastructure, we could see game-changing advancements in industrial operations in just a few short years.